Dread at 30,000 ft: Inside the increasingly violent world of US flight attendants

 There have been suggestions that incidents just started to feel more ubiquitous in recent years because social media means videos of badly behaved passengers spread like wildfire.

-But while FAA data might show fluctuating figures for much of the past 20 years, in 2021, incidents seem to have sky rocketed.
+But while FAA data might show fluctuating figures for much of the past 20 years, in 2021, incidents seem to have skyrocketed.
 In 2019, 146 investigations were initiated by the FAA.
 So far in 2021 that number is 727.

 Covid-19 seems to have exacerbated an already existing issue to an unprecedented degree, at least in the US.

-Amirzadeh recalls the silent flights of Spring 2020.
+Amirzadeh recalls the silent flights of spring 2020.
 People were too fearful to even look at other passengers or air crew, she says, let alone cause conflict.

 In recent months, unruly behavior has reached new heights.